 How to include a unicorn in your relationship?

-Be upfront and direct: When going for a threeway date, you need to be far more upfront in the first and second dates than most monogamous dates.
-Discuss expectations, what you're offering, preferences, details on your current relationship and why you're entering into a poly relationship.
+When going for a three-way date, you need to be far more upfront in the first and second dates than most monogamous dates.
+Discuss expectations, what you're offering, preferences, details on your current relationship, and why you're entering into a poly relationship.